newchuyalong/libgdx-learning/Dependency-management-with-Gradle.md

         mavenLocal()
         //maven central repository, needed for the android plugin mavenCentral()
-        //snapshot repository (in case this script depends on a snapshot/prerelease artifact) maven { url "https://oss.sonatype.org/content/repositories/snapshots/" }
+        //snapshot repository (in case this script depends on snapshot/prerelease artifacts) maven { url "https://oss.sonatype.org/content/repositories/snapshots/" }
     }
     //Defines the artifacts this script depends on, e.g. the android plugin